 Your blog is your mothership

-Whether you use your blog as an online portfolio or you’re a self-published author in search for an audience, building connections and interacting with fans, your blog should be your mothership – the one place where readers can always come back for more.
+Whether you use your blog as an online portfolio or you’re a self-published author in search of an audience, building connections and interacting with fans, your blog should be your mothership – the one place where readers can always come back for more.
 But you also need to make use of the enormous potential that social media holds.
-Each platform has its own appeals – Tumblr, Pininterest, Facebook, Twitter.
+Each platform has its own appeal – Tumblr, Pininterest, Facebook, Twitter.
 You can engage your audience in different ways and offer them exclusive content.

 First, use Publicize

 Go to your Dashboard – Settings – Sharing.
 There you’ll find a bunch of options that enable you to automatically share posts to your social media accounts, namely Facebook (either on your profile or fan page), Twitter, Tumblr, LinkedIn, and Yahoo.